South East Sussex

 • Salehurst Halt Church Lane Salehurst TN32 5PH Telephone(01580) 880620

 A popular, dog friendly pub in the heart of the peacefulhamlet with excellent views over the hop fields of the Rother Valley which can be seen from the beautiful garden, this cosy family run free house is loved by the community.
 You can usually find a beer from a local microbrewery and a local cider, as well as good locally sourced food.
 There is a standard menu of pub favourites and specials and from 18:30 and on summer Wednesday evenings pizza is freshly baked in the wood-fired oven in the garden.
 There is live music every second Sunday of the month.
 In 2016 it received a certificate from the local CAMRA branch marking ten consecutive years appearing in CAMRA's Good Beer Guide.
+More recently, in 2023 it was voted Country Pub of the Year, the presentation picture above shows the award being made behind the pub's bar.

 • Sedlescombe